Ila-bura/zero-waste-life/README.md

 <p>Cormorant Garamond was chosen as the font family for the headings, primarily in bold, to achieve a stylized and sleek final effect.</p>

-<p>Source Code Pro was chosen for the body content: its unpretentious lines vaguely remind of the text produced by a typing machine, which make the font aesthetically pleasing yet keeping it easy to read.
+<p>Source Code Pro was chosen for the body content: its unpretentious lines vaguely remind of the text produced by a typing machine and make the font aesthetically pleasing without compromising its readability.
 The font family was created using Google Fonts.</p>

 ## Imagery

 <p>All the imagery on the site, including the hero background video were sourced from the free stock photo platform Pexel.
 More information can be found in the Credits section of this document.</p>

-<p>The choice behind the images and video was aimed at supporting the theme of the site.
+<p>The choice behind the images and video is in keeping with the theme of the site.
 More specifically, the hero video was chosen to create a relaxing effect of water moving in a vase of flower.
 This was achieved by embedding a short clip as the hero background video.
 The video is set on loop, to maintain the same soothing effect while users navigate the website, without being too distracting.</p>

 <p>The video was encoded using HandBrake to optimize its size and quality when displayed on mobile devices.</p>